 Students who choose not to receive a vaccination will need to apply for exemption in consultation with the School of Nursing Clinical Coordinator.
 It is the responsibility of the student to complete the application and return it to the Clinical Coordinator who will submit the application to the clinical partner.
-There is no guarantee that a facility that accepts exemptions will be available at the time of the student's assigned clinical rotation or that the exemption would be granted.
-Student progression in the program may be impacted. (rev. 2024)
+Facilities may require protective barriers should a student choose not to receive a vaccination.
+There is no guarantee that the exemption would be granted.
+Therefore, student progression may be impacted. (rev. 2024)